kunle123-ui/kunle/Smart-Contract.md

 We specify the `--scope` argument to give the currency contract read/write permission to those users so it can modify their balances.
 In a future release scope will be automatically determined.

-As a confirmation of a successfully submitted transaction you will receive json output that includes a `transaction_id` field.
+As a confirmation of a successfully submitted transaction, you will receive JSON output that includes a `transaction_id` field.
 ```base
 1589302ms thread-0   currency.cpp:271  operator()  ] Converting argument to binary...
 1589304ms thread-0   currency.cpp:290  operator()  ] Transaction result: